Applying management frameworks from a hundred years ago to organizations that need to compete in the digital age is

 Form Cross-Functional Agile Teams That Directly Deliver Value

-At the heart of this structure are the Agile Teams who build the system, the basic building block of all things agile.
-They constitute the majority of personnel on ARTs and their structure is well defined: each is a cross-functional group of 5-11 individuals who can define, build, test, and deploy an increment of value in a short time box.
+At the heart of this structure are the Agile Teams who build the system, the basic building block of all things Agile.
+They constitute the majority of personnel on ARTs, and their structure is well defined: each is a cross-functional group of typically ten or fewer individuals who can define, build, test, and deploy an increment of value in a short time box.
 Like the ART, Agile teams are customer-focused, cross-functional, and have all the skills needed to deliver beginning-to-end value to the customer.
 (Figure 6)

 To limit cognitive load, Agile Teams are organized around one of four types of value: stream-aligned, complicated subsystem, platform, and enabling teams (Figure 7).

-Most ART teams are stream-aligned, empowered, and capable of delivering value to their customers with a minimum of handoffs, delays, and dependencies with other teams.
+Most ART teams are stream-aligned, empowered, and capable of delivering value to their customers with minimal handoffs, delays, and dependencies with other teams.
 Other teams support stream-aligned teams in their mission.

 Reorganizing around Value

 This principle highlights three specific organizational patterns—Value Streams, ARTs, and Agile Teams—that SAFe enterprises use to build the second operating system.
-This network is far more adaptable and can respond more quickly to market changes than the hierarchical system.
-People and teams can flex naturally to the demands of the incoming work without disturbing any of the reporting or other relationships present in the hierarchical system.
-And yet, even in a sea of constant change, the standardization these patterns provide adds structure, focus, and stability for the people who do this important work.
+This Network is far more adaptable and can respond more quickly to market changes than the hierarchical system.
+People and teams can flex naturally to the demands of the incoming work without disturbing any reporting or other relationships in the hierarchical system.
+And yet, even in a sea of constant change, the standardization of these patterns adds structure, focus, and stability for the people who do this critical work.